The trainer in the photo above is missing it…

 What is Neutral Alignment?

-There are essentially two criteria for being in neutral alignment:
+There are two criteria for being in neutral alignment:

-- Vertical stacking: The first goal is to have vertical stacking of 5 landmarks: ears, shoulders, hips, knees, and ankles, as demonstrated by the yellow dotted line on the far-left photo below.
+- Vertical stacking: The first goal is to have vertical stacking of 5 landmarks: ears, shoulders, hips, knees, and ankles, as demonstrated by the yellow dotted line on the far-left photo above.

-- Neutral pelvis: Just because your client may be able to vertically stack those 5 landmarks does not necessarily mean that she is in neutral.
-The other qualification is to ensure a neutral pelvis, with the ribs and pelvis parallel to each other, as noted by the yellow horizontal lines in the far-left image.
-To find this, locate the ASISs (bony prominences in front of pelvis) and imagine they are flashlights.
-These “flashlights” should point straight ahead (left picture).
-If the lights point to the ground, the individual is in an anterior tilt (middle photo) and if they point to the sky, the individual is in a posterior tilt (right photo).
+- Neutral pelvis: The other qualification is to ensure that the rib cage is stacked parallel on top of the pelvis, as noted by the horizontal lines in the far-left image.
+To find this, locate your ASIS (bony prominences in front of your pelvis) and imagine they are flashlights.
+Aim your lights straight ahead (as demonstrated in far-left photo).
+If the lights point to the ground, then you are in an anterior tilt (middle photo) and if they point to the sky then you are in a posterior tilt (right photo).

-- Lumbar lordosis: As the belly grows, it often tips the pelvis anteriorly resulting in lumbar lordosis (or the excessive lower back arch).
+- Anterior Pelvic Tilt: As the belly grows, it often tips the pelvis anteriorly resulting in lumbar lordosis (or the excessive lower back arch).
 This is one of the reasons that low back pain is the #1 most common pain during pregnancy.

-- Thoracic spine kyphosis: A consequence of the lumbar lordosis is that the other curves in the spine will accommodate, often leading to exaggerated kyphosis of the thoracic spine.
+- Rounded Shoulders: A consequence of the lumbar lordosis is that the other curves in the spine will accommodate, often leading to a more pronounced kyphosis of the thoracic spine.
 This can be exaggerated by the weight of the growing breasts.

-- Shift in Center of Gravity (COG): The COG for a non-pregnant individual is a few inches below the navel.
-During pregnancy, the growing belly shifts this COG out and up.
-In the photo below, you can see this woman trying to counterbalance this shift in COG by leaning backwards (further exaggerating the pressure on her low back).
+- Shift in Center of Gravity (COG): A non-pregnant person’s COG is just below the navel.
+During pregnancy, the growing belly shifts the COG out and up.
+Some people may lean backwards to counterbalance the weight in front (as you can see in the photo).
+This places even greater pressure on the lower back.

 How to Coach Your Clients into Neutral Alignment